-Following exposure to the 2-minute story, users in both groups are tested on multiple measures of memory for the information presented in the story and on user preference for use of the system.
+Following exposure to the 2-minute story, users in all three groups are tested on multiple measures of memory for the information presented in the story (Free recall, Cued recall and Recognition) and on user preference for use of the system.
 Memory for the content of the news story is also being tested one week later.
 This allows us to compare groups on immediate acquisition/retention of content and on long-term recall/recognition retrieval.
-As well, head-tracking data in Group 2 is being quantified to produce a metric of exploratory behavior within the 360 degree PV scene.
-We hypothesize that the sense of "being there" or "presence" will be enhanced in Group 2 by way of using an immersive HMD, and that this added engagement will increase recall by providing better contextual retrieval cues that leverage episodic memory processes.
+As well, scanning of the news scene using the inertial tracker in both C2 and C3 groups is being quantified to produce a metric of exploratory behavior within the 360 degree PV scene.
+We hypothesize that the sense of "being there" or "presence" will be enhanced in C3 by way of using an immersive HMD, and that this added engagement will increase recall by providing better contextual retrieval cues that leverage episodic memory processes.
 While the groups may not differ on measures of immediate memory, due to competing distraction effects nullifying immersion based gains in the HMD condition, we predict that when subjects are tested one week later, the contextual, episodic memory and presence effects will operate to produce much better recall/recognition retrieval.
+Thirty-seven of the 90 subjects needed for this experiment have been tested at the time of this writing with the estimated completion date being June 2004.